Vijay Superum Pournamiyum: Release

 The film was released in 114 theatres in Kerala on 11 January 2019.
 After a successful run in the home state, on 24 January, it was released in GCC centres.
 The movie was released in major centres such as Dubai, Sharjah, Abu Dhabi, Oman, Bahrain, Qatar and Kuwait.

 Critical response

 The Times of India reviewer Deepa Soman rated it 3/5 and stated, "The film is a decent watch on the whole, with warmth in its heart.
 If not approached with high expectations, the boisterous characters might offer you a good time".
 Sify stated that the film is a watchable romantic comedy and rated 2.5/5.
 The Hindu said "The core story of an aimless youth finding his purpose with the help of a girl does not have much novelty in it, but Jis Joy manages to inject a few fresh elements, which makes it enjoyable in parts.
 It is almost like a movie version of a ‘You too can win’ self-help book, filled with just too many feel-good moments.".

-Satellite rights

-The movie's satellite rights were bagged by leading Malayalam television channel Mazhavil Manorama.